-Although you may have the flexibility of time while working from home, avoid neglecting your physical wellbeing.
+Although some of us may have the flexibility of time while working from home, avoid neglecting our physical wellbeing.
 Ensure you have at least seven to eight hours of good quality sleep every night to maintain your in-built body clock.

 It is important to have two to three regular meals a day and not over-eat.
 Eating healthy and well-balanced meals will provide you with the necessary nutrition to fuel your body, keeping it functioning at its best.

-If you are struggling to create a proper space for your home-office, now is an opportune time to ‘Marie Kondo’ your home and ensure you have an organised space for work.
+For those who are still working from home, ‘Marie Kondo’ your home and ensure you have an organised space for work.
 Decluttering your house will create a more conducive living environment that fosters a peace of mind and enhances mental well-being.

 The spiritual effect of the COVID-19 outbreak cannot be neglected.
 As such, set aside time to reflect on your spiritual values and anchors on a daily basis.
 It can be beneficial to your mental health, and helps you stay grounded and calm.